Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Classical Monte Carlo results on the 2D models

 As shown in the main article, the needle-like features in the spin structure factor can be reproduced in an effective model in which 2/7 of the spins are missing and $J_1$ and $J_6$ couplings are neglected while $J_3$ changed sign (from antiferromagnetic to ferromagnetic).
 The number of sites for these systems is $N=5 L^2$, because the unit cell now contains only five sites (one pyramid).
-In Fig.~\ref{fig:2Deff} we show the results for this effective 2D model.
-In this case, in contrast to the full 2D model, there is no peak at finite temperatures and the discrepancy between the two ways of calculation $c_v(T)$ is almost gone.
-The simplified nature of the model helps the convergence, indicating that eliminating some of the couplings and sites does help in the thermalization process.
+In Supplementary Figure~\ref{fig:2Deff} we show the results for this effective 2D model.
+In this case, in contrast to the full 2D model, there is no peak at finite temperatures.
 On the energy side, we see again that even $L$ always gets the same and lowest ground-state energies.
 On the other hand, odd $L$ reaches higher energies for $L=3$ and $L=5$ but is indistinguishable from even $L$ for $L\geq 7$.
 This implies that the frustration induced by the periodic boundary conditions is quickly released in larger system sizes.

 While both models show the same key features in the spin structure factor, their specific heats differ in the presence or absence of a peak.
-The source of the difference becomes evident when looking at the ground-state configuration, shown in Fig.~\ref{fig:2Deffconf}.
+The source of the difference becomes evident when looking at the ground-state configuration, shown in Supplementary Figure~\ref{fig:2Deffconf}.
 The basic pattern is similar to the one in the full 2D model, with all apex spins pointing in the $S_z$ direction and the base spins canted out of the $(S_x, S_y)$-plane by a small negative value of $S_z$.
-The spins diagonal to each other, connected by the orange bond $J_4$ are have also opposite values of $(S_x, S_y)$.
-The only difference in the effective model is that now all zigzag lines are independent, meaning that the spins connected by the purple $J_2$ bonds can form any angle (and not $\pi / 2$ as before); see in Fig.~\ref{fig:2Deffconf} that they form different angles in different squares.
+The spins diagonal to each other, connected by the orange bond $J_4$, have also opposite values of $(S_x, S_y)$.
+The only difference in the effective model is that now all zigzag lines are independent, meaning that the spins connected by the purple $J_2$ bonds can form any angle (and not $\pi / 2$ as before); see in Supplementary Figure~\ref{fig:2Deffconf} that they form different angles in different squares.
 This degeneracy is lifted in the full 2D model by the bonds $J_1$, $J_6$, and the inclusion of the link sites.
 This explains the peak observed in the specific heat, corresponding to the temperature at which the angle is locked to $\pi / 2$ when the small couplings become relevant.

 In conclusion, the effective model has an extra freedom, in which all the spins along a certain zigzag line can be rotated by any angle around the $S_z$ axis and not only by an angle of $\pi$ as in the full 2D model.
 This means that the four colouring solutions are still contained within the manifold in the effective model, but the space is larger.
 However, both systems exhibit the characteristic needle-like features in the spin structure factor because it only depends on the possibility of the system to fluctuate freely along zigzag lines.